jgrams/tours/content/_index.md

 ---
 title: Chicago Tours
 ---
-Free tours of Chicago with a simple web interface.
-Find one matching your interests, or create a custom map.
+Free tours of Chicago, no app required.
+Click an interesting map and set off.
+You can even edit locations and distance traveled, which is just a dream for now.